 - set the number of resources for each release and sprint.
 This represents the number of people working on the release.
 This defaults to 1 when you create a new release, but can be edited at any time.

-You can have completely separate multipliers and percentages for releases and sprints.
-Think of multiplies
+The multipliers and percentages for releases and sprints are independent of one another.

 Example WIP Limit